vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_2_retrospective.md

  - Migrate existing shared classes to the module ✅
  - Manage dependencies between this and the other modules ✅

+### Task: Add endpoint for creating HOAs - Steve Varadi
+ - Most of functionality already in service ✅
+ - Include tests ✅

+#### Notes:
+ - Issue is as advertised, small enough to implement, tests are not too complicated

+### Task: Add endpoint for joining/leaving HOA - Steve Varadi
+ - Figure out database representation of a user being in HOA
+ - Think about users with multiple addresses, in multiple HOAs
+ - Figure out infinitely recursive serialization issue

+#### Notes
+ - Issue turned out way larger than advertised
+ - Functionality in service was not ready to support storing user addresses, and using an address to join
+ - Leaving was left to a seperate issue, as joining turned out huge

 ## Main problems encountered

 ### Lateness with merge requests